cleardusk/MeGlass/README.md

 The 3D face model fitting is based on [Xiangyu Zhu](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/)'s work.

 ## Future Plans
-More 3D face related work will be published.
+More 3D face related works will be published.